FormidableLabs/react-native-ama/packages/animations/docs/components/AnimatedContainer.md

 # AnimatedContainer

-This component is built on top of [Reanimated custom animations](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations) and let us animate the entry and exitFrom of the container, honouring the [Reduce Motion](https://reactnative.dev/docs/accessibilityinfo) preference.
+This component is built on top of [Reanimated custom animations](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations) and animates the entry and exit of the container, honouring the [Reduce Motion](https://reactnative.dev/docs/accessibilityinfo) preference.

-## Example
+## Usage

 ```jsx
 import { AnimatedContainer } from '@react-native-ama/animations';